bnoguchi/mongoose-types/README.md

 =================

 This library is a fork of [mongoose-types](http://github.com/bnoguchi/mongoose-types), updated to work both with [mongoose](http://mongoosejs.com) 2.x and 3.x
+It is meant to be used as an interim solution while waiting for the upstream version to be updated.

 ### Types include: